T-SQL Window Functions

 But no, imagine that each cell in a spreadsheet has two little glass “Windows”, one in the ceiling of its cell and one in the floor.

-But there’s more, C3 can now look up and down past C2 and C4 at ALL the values in the C column.
+But there’s more, the occupant of cell C3 can now look up and down past cells C2 and C4 at ALL the occupants of the C column.

 Now instead of cells in a spreadsheet imagine cells in a database table.